 For some, this activity might sound like a complete waste of the company’s time.
 However, if you really go into the depth of this, you will come to realize exactly how important this small activity can be for you.
 A messy desk is the sign of a messy mind.
 By decluttering your workspace, you will be able to clearly organize all of your important things in one place.

 Throw out those unimportant documents and scraps of paper which you have been hoarding.
 Make a clean, neat workspace for you to work and concentrate on.
 The activity itself of decluttering your messy workspace can be quite therapeutic, allowing you to put in your concentration on just this one work which ends up giving you very gratifying results.

 Completed all of your pending projects and now you find yourself just sitting and looking for something exciting to do?
 Why don’t you create a new project which will benefit the company?

 Talk to your boss about your idea and put it into action instead of just waiting for the right time to bring it up with your superiors.
 Now is the right time!
-So get started on your project and you might just cause a revolution at your workplace.
+So start your project, you might just create a revolution.

 11. Complete your to-do list:

 Whether you admit it or not, all of us have a to-do list of small things at work which we have been putting off for a better time.
 These tasks just did not seem worthy enough to spend time over on a busy day, or maybe you just forgot and put it off till the last minute.